Near-linear convergence of the Random Osborne algorithm for Matrix Balancing: Introduction

 \subsubsection{Key differences from previous approaches}

 The only other polynomial-time analysis of Osborne's algorithm also uses a potential argument~\citep{OstRabYou17}.
 However, our argument differs in several key ways---which enables much tighter bounds as well as a simpler argument that extends to many variants of Osborne's algorithm.
-Notably, their proof of Lemma 3 is specifically tailored to Greedy Osborne due to inequality (15), and seems unextendable to other variants such as Random Osborne.
+Notably, their proof of Lemma 3.1 (which is where they show that each iteration of Greedy Osborne makes progress; c.f. our Lemma~\ref{lem:pot-dec:greedy}) is specifically tailored to Greedy Osborne\footnote{ Specifically, to prove their Lemma 3.1,~\citep{OstRabYou17} uses in (3.6) the inequality $\max_{i \in [n]} a_i / b_i \geq ( \tfrac{1}{n} \sum_{j=1}^n a_j) / (\tfrac{1}{n} \sum_{j=1}^n b_j)$ for positive $a_1, \dots, a_n, b_1, \dots, b_n$.
+Extending their analysis of Greedy Osborne to Random Osborne would require replacing $\max_{i \in [n]} a_i / b_i$ by $\tfrac{1}{n}\sum_{i=1}^n a_i / b_i$ in that inequality; however, this inequality is false because an average of ratios is in general incomparable to the ratio of averages.
+We bypass this obstacle by arguing in such a way that the quantity we need to bound is not a fraction, since such an analysis readily extends to Random Osborne by linearity of expectation (see~\eqref{eq-lpdg:3} and Lemma~\ref{lem:pot-dec:rand}).} and seems unextendable to other variants such as Random Osborne.
 In particular, this precludes obtaining the near-linear runtime shown in this paper.
 Another key difference is that they do \emph{not} use convexity of their potential (explicitly written on~\citep[page 157]{OstRabYou17}), whereas we exploit not only convexity but also \emph{log-convexity} (note our potential is the logarithm of theirs).
-Specifically, they use~\citep[Lemma 2]{OstRabYou17} to improve $\eps^{-2}$ to $\eps^{-1}$ dependence at the cost of an extra factor of $n$, whereas here we show a significantly tighter bound (see proof of Proposition~\ref{prop:hell-lb}) that saves this factor of $n$ for well-connected graphs by exploiting log-convexity of their potential.
+Specifically, they use~\citep[Lemma 2.2]{OstRabYou17} to improve $\eps^{-2}$ to $\eps^{-1}$ dependence at the cost of an extra factor of $n$, whereas here we show a significantly tighter bound (see the proof of Proposition~\ref{prop:hell-lb}) that saves this factor of $n$ for well-connected graphs by exploiting log-convexity of their potential.